carpentries-incubator/lesson-parallel-python/episodes/delayed-evaluation.md

 2.5
 ```

-Ensure that the entire computation is contained in a single promise.
+Make sure that the entire computation is contained in a single promise.

 ::::solution
 ## Solution